Skip to main content

 Updated this week

-When you integrate your store with Omnisend, we get a set of standard events, including Signup, Placed Order, Abandoned Cart, etc. events.
-If you wish to set up the workflow for a different type of event, a Custom Event should be created.
+When you integrate your store with Omnisend, we get a set of standard events, including subscribed to marketing, placed order, abandoned cart, etc. If you wish to set up the workflow for a different type of event, a Custom Event should be created.

 Custom Events can be added to your account after integrating Omnisend with the 3rd party application or created manually.
 Some examples of Custom Events created by 3rd party apps include: